 When Travis County District Court Judge John Dietz ruled the Texas public education system unconstitutional on August 28, 2014, finding that the system is inadequately funded and that it has once again evolved into a statewide property tax, as it lacks sufficient local control over property tax rates.
 The issue of public school finance system became a dominating issue for the remainder of the legislative session.

-Over the next year we'll be tracking this issue as it moves through the court system on its way to the Texas Supreme Court and eventual next legislative session in 2015, and any special sessions that may follow.
-Stay tuned and bookmark our website (CTRL + D), or follows us on twitter @CSC_Texas for the most current news and resources on the rapid developments.
-You'll find multiple sources for articles and opinions on the issue of school financing in Texas and the legislative process.
+Over the next year we’ll be tracking this issue as it moves through the court system on its way to the Texas Supreme Court and eventual next legislative session in 2015, and any special sessions that may follow.
+Stay tuned and bookmark our website, or follows us on twitter @CSC_Texas for the most current news and resources on the issues as they develop.
+You’ll find multiple sources for articles and opinions on the issue of school finance in Texas and the legislative process.

 Designated as Chapter 41 districts in the Texas Education Code, these Revenue-Contributing School have added more than $17 billion to the state public education budget since 1994, with many districts giving up more than 50 percent of their locally raised tax money.